-Appeal Committee: This committee consists of the Financial Aid Coordinator, the Dean of Enrollment Management/Business Manager, the Chair of the Academic Committee, and a faculty member.
+Appeal Committee: This committee consists of the Financial Aid Coordinator, the Dean of Enrollment Management/Business Manager, and the Academic Dean.

 Personalized Academic Plan: This plan is determined by the Appeal Committee.
 At a minimum it must include the specified number of credit hours and cumulative GPA to be earned at the end of each term.
 The student's compliance with the plan is monitored by the Appeal Committee.